quasilyte/ebitengine-graphics/README.md

-# gscene-graphics
+# ebitengine-graphics

-A package implementing Graphics primitives for [gscene package](https://github.com/quasilyte/gscene).
+A package implementing various graphics primitives like Sprite for [Ebitengine](https://github.com/hajimehoshi/ebiten/).

+It works the best in combination with [gscene package](https://github.com/quasilyte/gscene), but it can be used without it.